rstudio/pygradethis/README.md

 ```

 we get back this feedback:
-> I expected foo(a=1, b=1), but what you wrote was interpreted as foo(a=2, b=1) at line 1.
+> I expected `1`, but what you wrote was interpreted as `2` in `foo(2)` at line 1.

-Note how the arguments are filled in according to formal parameters, `a` and `b`, which can
-help students be aware of how Python actually interprets their function calls.
+**Note:** Although underneath the hood we do standardize the arguments of both the student and the solution code
+before checking, we don't surface this standardized form to the feedback message.
+This is certainly possible to
+achieve but in certain cases can hinder learning by revealing too much information.
+For example, the builtin functions
+like `sum` is normally called without specifying its actual formal parameters (e.g. `sum(1)` => `sum(iterable=[1], start=0)`.

-**Note:** For call standardizing to work, the function definitions corresponding to function
+For call standardizing to work, the function definitions corresponding to function
 calls must be defined  and 'live' in the environment, whether that is the `globals()`/`locals()`,
 `builtins`, or custom module imports `pandas`.
 This works if the student/solution source code also
 includes the definition (like `foo` above) in their own source code or it's included by instructor.